prasanthkuna/invoice-pe-flutter/PROJECT_PROGRESS.md

 - **Code Review Quality**: Focus shifted from style to business logic
 - **Onboarding Time**: New developers productive immediately

-**Philosophy**: *"The best lint warning is no lint warning"* - Elon Musk engineering principles applied to Flutter development.
+**Philosophy**: *"The best lint warning is no lint warning"* - InvoicePe Musk engineering principles applied to Flutter development.

 ---